Our probate fees:

 We can deal with the registration of the death and arrange the funeral if required.
 We can also oversee security matters, visiting the property to obtain details of assets, arrange valuations and the sale/transfer of a property or other assets.

-We have a highly skilled team of Solicitors and Legal Executives who specialise in probate work.
+We have a highly skilled team of lawyers who specialise in probate work.
 You will have the benefit of one dedicated and experienced lawyer working on your matter throughout the process.
 Regardless of who works on your matter, they will be supervised by Louise Harrhy, Partner and Head of the Trusts and Estates Department.
 You can view the members of our team, their qualifications and experience and see who could be working on your matter by clicking on the staff profiles at the bottom of this page.

 We are required to publish the details of our prices for probate work in relation to uncontested cases where all of the assets are in the UK.
 This includes both estates where the deceased has left a will and those where the deceased has died without leaving a will (intestate) and this covers both taxable and non-taxable estates.